Ruthwik/ruthwik.github.io/_posts/2018-01-15-gradient-descent.md

 <p>This happens in the non-convex functions</p>

-> Convex function has no more than one minimum.
-> Non-convex has with many local minima, but no global minima
+> Convex function has no more than one minimum.Non-convex has with many local minima, but no global minima

 <p>Let's first look at convex and non-convex functions.The following figure shows convex and non-convex function</p>

 <img src="/img/gradientdescent/convex.jpg" alt="convex"/>